How Viewers Perceive Video Quality and How to Measure it?

 Perceptive Quality Measurement

-At the heart of the debate on how best to improve the quality of video streams for viewers is a discussion on how to measure quality.
+At the heart of the debate on how best to improve the quality of video streams for viewers is a discussion on how to measure video quality.
 As Peter Drucker famously said “If you can’t measure it how can you improve it?”

 Several approaches to measuring quality have been developed, but it is right to ask if quality measurement in the controlled data centre environment tells us anything about the video quality viewers actually experience when streamed to their device over the internet?